-On this day in 2002, three bombings shatter the peace in the town of Kuta on the Indonesian island of Bali.
+On October 12, 2002, three bombings shatter the peace in the town of Kuta on the Indonesian island of Bali.
 The blasts, the work of militant Islamist terrorists, left 202 people dead and more than 200 others injured, many with severe burns.
 The attacks shocked residents and those familiar with the mostly Hindu island, long known as a tranquil and friendly island paradise.

 The most deadly of the three blasts occurred when a large bomb, estimated to be about 1,200 kilograms, was detonated in a van outside the town s Sari Club nightclub.
 The explosion left a large crater in the ground and was said to have blown the windows out of buildings throughout the town.
 Many of those killed and injured in the blast were young visitors vacationing on the island, most from Australia.
 Thirty-eight Indonesians, mainly Balinese, were killed.